Open Materials Generation with Inference-Time Reinforcement Learning: Normalization for Variable-Size Structures

 \section{Normalization for Variable-Size Structures}

 Crystalline-material datasets contain structures with varying numbers of atoms, which causes both the GRPO objective in \cref{eq:grpoobjective} and the KL regularization in \cref{eq:kl} to scale with structure size.
 Without correction, this would bias policy updates toward larger structures.
-To prevent such size-dependent effects, we either divide the advantages by the number of atoms in the structure, or we compute PPO likelihood ratios per atom and average them to obtain a structure-level policy loss.
-For the KL regularization [and similarly for the denoiser-distillation regularization in \cref{eq:distill}], we similarly average the per-atom KL divergence to obtain a structure-level penalty.
-The choice of normalization strategy is treated as a hyperparameter and part of our hyperparameter sweep (see \cref{sec:sweep}).
+To prevent such size-dependent effects, we can either divide the advantages by the number of atoms in the structure, or we compute PPO policy ratios per atom and average them to obtain a structure-level policy loss.
+For the KL regularization, we can similarly average the per-atom KL divergence to obtain a structure-level penalty.
+The choice of normalization strategy is treated as a hyperparameter and part of our hyperparameter sweep, which also includes the option of applying no explicit structure-size normalization (see \cref{sec:sweep}).